mcneel/help-docs/_en/flamingo/5/help/render-tab.md

 ### Image size
 {: #resolutionprintedsize}
 Image size will set the final resolution based on several different variables.
 This is the best way to match an exact size and resolution of a final image.
-If the height ond width of the final rendering does not match the same aspect ratio of the view being rendered, there may be some clipping of the view on the top and bottom or sides of the view.
+If the height and width of the final rendering does not match the same aspect ratio of the view being rendered, there may be some clipping of the view on the top and bottom or sides of the view.
 Note: These controls can also lead to very high resolution renderings that may take a very long time to complete.
 Use these controls for final high resolution renderings.

 There are four unit types which can be used: